WebAssembly/stack-switching/proposals/tasks/Explainer.md

 #### `task.retire` Retire a task

 The `task.retire` instruction is used when a task has finished its work and wishes to inform its parent of any final results.
 Like `task.suspend` (and `task.resume`), `task.retire` has an event argument&mdash;together with associated values on the agument stack&mdash; that are communicated.
+As with `task.suspend`, the values communicated must match the task's `<stype*>` type arguments.

 In addition, the retiring task is put into a `moribund` state and any computation resources associated with it are released.
 If the task has any active descendants then they too are made `moribund`.

+Where a task's function returns normally, this counts as the task being retired.
+Therefore, the return type of the task function must also match the task's `<stype*>` type vector.

 #### `task.release` Destroy a suspended task